 Program overview

 The Art & Design Foundations (ADF) program at Seneca provides a comprehensive foundation in both traditional and digital art.
 This program is designed to build essential skills in art, design, creativity, and critical thinking.
-With a robust curriculum that integrates design principles and visual culture, students will develop a strong base in art and design.
-The program emphasizes core skills such as drawing, color theory, and figure studies, preparing students for advanced studies in applied arts programs like Animation and Illustration.
-The ADF program is tailored to meet the evolving needs of the art and design industry, ensuring students are well-equipped for both academic and professional success.
+Students will engage with a robust curriculum that integrates design principles, visual culture, and professional practices, ensuring a strong grounding in the art and design fields.
+The program not only focuses on technical abilities but also prepares students for advanced studies in applied arts programs such as Animation and Illustration.

 Program structure

-The Art & Design Foundations program is structured to provide a thorough educational experience over a period of 2 semesters (8 months).
-The program is delivered in-person at the Seneca@York campus and includes the following key features:
+The Art & Design Foundations program is structured to be completed in 2 semesters (8 months), with a full-time study option available.
+The program is delivered in-person at the Seneca@York campus.
+Key features of the program structure include:

 Featured Experiences

-- Engagement in the creative process to develop visual idea generation strategies.
+• Opportunities to engage in the creative process for visual idea generation.

-- Compilation and editing of a professional portfolio showcasing the best art and design projects.
+• Development of a professional portfolio showcasing best art and design projects.

-- Focus on cultural awareness, including decolonial and anti-oppressive perspectives in art and design.
+• Focus on cultural awareness and sustainability practices in art and design production.

 Career Options